xai provider plugin for Grok models. The

 /fast on or agents.defaults.models["xai/<model>"].params.fastMode: true

-Legacy compatibility aliases
+Legacy compatibility and moving aliases

 Features